ayodeleoniosun/digital-wallet-service/README.md

 ### Testing

-An end-to-end test and unit tests are written for the routes and services. <br/>
+An integration and unit tests are written for the controllers and services. <br/>

-To run test, use the following command:
+To run tests, use the following command:

 ```bash
 docker-compose exec test_app npm run test